Fee Monetization

 ~$16.425 million paid to Sonic developers yearly

 This projection utilizes a fraction of the network’s capabilities.
-This is our first step to creating a sustainable L1 model.

 In Fee Monetization, double counting is prevented by accurately tracking gas consumption within the virtual machine.
 The system traces all internal calls in a transaction and splits the reward based on the gas each sub-operation consumes.